tipping etiquette for hotels in Thailand

 Your hotel maid won't expect a tip but nevertheless some guests will leave a small tip of 20 to 50 baht in an envelope on the pillow of the bed.
 Whilst this won't be expected it is a nice gesture and it will certainly be appreciated.

-tipping etiquette for restaurants in Thailand
+tipping in restaurants in Thailand

 In Thailand Tip a minimum of 10% at expensive restaurants